 JNC 7 Classification of Blood Pressure in Adults

-The higher the BP and the more severe the retinal changes and other evidence of target-organ involvement, the worse is the prognosis.
+The higher the blood pressure and the more severe the retinal changes and other evidence of target-organ involvement, the worse is the prognosis.
 Systolic BP predicts fatal and nonfatal cardiovascular events better than diastolic BP.
 Without treatment, 1-yr survival is < 10% in patients with retinal sclerosis, cotton-wool exudates, arteriolar narrowing, and hemorrhage (grade 3 retinopathy), and < 5% in patients with the same changes plus papilledema (grade 4 retinopathy).
 CAD is the most common cause of death among treated hypertensive patients.
 Ischemic or hemorrhagic stroke is a common consequence of inadequately treated hypertension.
 However, effective control of hypertension prevents most complications and prolongs life.

-JNC 8 recommends treatment targets:
+JNC 8 recommends treatment targets for the general population:

 Even the elderly and frail elderly can tolerate a diastolic BP as low as 60 to 65 mm Hg well and without an increase in cardiovascular events.
 Ideally, patients or family members measure BP at home, provided they have been trained to do so, they are closely monitored, and the sphygmomanometer is regularly calibrated.
-Treatment of hypertension during pregnancy requires special considerations because some antihypertensive drugs can harm the fetus (see Treatment).
+Treatment of hypertension during pregnancy requires special considerations because some antihypertensive drugs can harm the fetus.

 Recommendations include regular aerobic physical activity at least 30 min/day most days of the week; weight loss to a body mass index of 18.5 to 24.9; smoking cessation; a diet rich in fruits, vegetables, and low-fat dairy products with reduced saturated and total fat content; dietary sodium [Na